CalebH1208/MR_Data_Visualization_Tool/README.md

 - Apply Z-Axis as Color:

-    This checkbox cna be used to create a 2D plot with color as the third dimension.
+    This checkbox can be used to create a 2D plot with color as the third dimension.
 The "Use Z Axis" box must also be enabled for this to function.

+- Load Preset Graph:

+    This dropdown menu will hold options for each line in the PRESETS.CSV file, which is not intended to be interacted with directly.
+This enables the user to store abstract presets of graphs which will be loaded often.
+Each of these options represents a graphing "preset", which is an x, y, and z selection of headers and what plot type the graph should be (2D, 2D w/ Color, 3D).
+The actual data, data types, and graph style will be pulled from the current state.
+See below for creating and removing presets.

 - Toggle Zen Mode:

     This button toggles the "Zen Mode", which by default hides all non-essential functions.
 This is intended to increase useability and visuals for the app.
-Note that when in zen mode the terminal is hidden from view, and thus error messages can be missed.
+Note that when in zen mode the terminal is hidden from view, and thus error messages can be missed,  but in most cases a popup error window will occur instead if an error is encountered.

 - Generate Graph: